 Design flood.
-The flood associated with the greater of the following two areas: (Also defined in FBC, B, Section 1612.2.)
+The flood associated with the greater of the following two areas: [Also defined in FBC, B, Section 1612.2202.]

-- (1) Area with a floodplain subject to a one percent (1%) or greater chance of flooding in any year; or - (2) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) Area with a floodplain subject to a 1-percent or greater chance of flooding in any year; or - (2) Area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

 Design flood elevation.
 The elevation of the "design flood," including wave height, relative to the datum specified on the community's legally designated flood hazard map.
 In areas designated as Zone AO, the design flood elevation shall be the elevation of the highest existing grade of the building's perimeter plus the depth number (in feet) specified on the flood hazard map.
-In areas designated as Zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to two (2) feet.
-(Also defined in FBC, B, Section 1612.2.)
+In areas designated as Zone AO where the depth number is not specified on the map, the depth number shall be taken as being equal to two feet.
+[Also defined in FBC, B, Section 1612.2202.]

 Development.
-Any man-made change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.
+Any manmade change to improved or unimproved real estate, including but not limited to, buildings or other structures, tanks, temporary structures, temporary or permanent storage of equipment or materials, mining, dredging, filling, grading, paving, excavations, drilling operations or any other land disturbing activities.

 Encroachment.
-The placement of fill, excavation, buildings, permanent structures or other development into a flood hazard area which may impede or alter the flow capacity of riverine flood hazard areas.
+The advancement or infringementplacement of fill, excavation, buildings, permanent structures or other development into a flood hazard area which may impede or alter the flow capacity of riverine flood hazard areas.

 Existing building and existing structure.
-Any buildings and structures for which the "start of construction" commenced before December 2, 1980.
-(Also defined in FBC, B, Section 1612.2.)
+Any buildings and structures for which the "start of construction" commenced before October 28, 2010 June 4, 1980.
+[Also defined in FBC, B, Section 1612.2202.]

 Existing manufactured home park or subdivision.
-A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before December 2, 1980.
+A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before October 28, 2010June 4, 1980.